ricardo-larosa/ricardo-larosa/README.md

 ### Hi there 👋

+I am a Senior Engineer with extensive experience in both large enterprises, including VMware, Workday, and IBM, and dynamic startup environments.
+Completed Stanford University's Artificial Intelligence Professional Program, specializing in Large Language Models, Fine-tuning, and Retrieval-Augmented Generation (RAG).
+Currently engaged in research on Agentic Design Patterns.
+Proficient in navigating and adapting to challenges across diverse domains and organizational sizes.
 - I recently finished the [Artificial Intelligence Professional Program](https://digitalcredential.stanford.edu/check/DE94E2E3988B531B2A22D9EFBAD45917FFFD6BE483D98BCE3EC662EE31C32359MWdIVUpqa2JUeGcrY2NqTGdqVWp4b0pKUnFUa1FubE4vZzJiOVhQNGhWQXE4ZWdV) at Stanford University.
-- I have worked in big companies like [VMware](https://github.com/vmware), [Workday](https://github.com/workday) and [IBM](https://github.com/workday).
-But, also navigated different challenges when working at startups like [Consensys](https://github.com/consensys).
-- My background is diverse but my focus at the moment is on Large Language Models, Fine-tuning, Retrieval Augmented Generation (RAG) and agentic design patterns.
+- Final paper:  <a href="https://arxiv.org/abs/2405.13057">Can Github issues be solved with Tree Of Thoughts?</a>

 ### Certificates